jeroenbeijer/SDRReceiver/README.md

 All settings are made in an ini file.
 A few examples ini files are included in the project.
 Further details on the options in the ini file are to follow but be very careful when editing the file, any mistakes may cause the program not to run correctly.

-Note that this SDR requires a modified JAERO, see the forked JAERO project.
-Hopefully this will be merged into Jonti's version and releases.
+Note that this SDR requires a JAERO instance of version 1.0.4.13 or higher which has the ZeroMQ audio source options included.

 ![image](https://user-images.githubusercontent.com/31091871/126459963-0726ea9d-3d03-40b8-ae90-45676c3c21b1.png)